 - FY2016 Capital Improvement Plan

 - FY2012 Capital Improvement Plan

 - FY2011 Capital Improvement Plan

-Generally, the County recalculates each of the 4 impact fees every 3 years.
+Generally, the County recalculates each of the 4 impact fees every 3 to 5 years.
 Recalculating an impact fee at this frequency ensures that the inventory of capital assets is updated, and that adjustments for replacement costs, changes in population or traffic generation are kept up to date.